comses-education/github-starter-course/README.md

 ![NetLogo: Neolithic Ecological expansion many versions](images/neolithic-versions.png)

-Git helps you bypass these messy filename-based versioning systems and helps you keep track of changes to your code and collaborate and share your changes with others in a disciplined, systematic way.
-You can keep a record of what you’ve worked on alongside plaintext notes (these are called *commit log messages*, we'll go over them in more detail later).

-Git also lets you easily switch between older and newer versions, which gives you the freedom to experiment in your code without having to worry about whether you can undo all the changes or find the base working version you wanted to keep.
-It also comes with a lot of tools that make working with others easier — groups of people can work together on the same project and merge their changes into one final source that preserves transparency and the provenance of which changes came from where.
+These are typical ad-hoc filename based versioning systems where you change the name of the file each time you make a change.
+What's lacking?

+Git helps you maintain a clean record of what you’ve worked on - which files changed, what were the changes, and why were the changes made.
+It's also important to know how to  easily switch between versions so you can always get back to that Last Known Good Setup that you had before you began tinkering or experimenting with something new.

+Git and GitHub can help you transparently document and preserve the provenance of your scientific code. *Which changes came from where, when, from whom, and why* can all be reliably stored and made accessible by Git, facilitating future comprehension and reuse.
+However, a clean Git history that clearly demonstrates the evolving life of a piece of scientific code requires discipline and maintenance like gardening.

-GitHub is a way to use the same power of Git online with an easy-to-use web interface.
+GitHub is a way to use the power of Git online with an easy-to-use web interface.
 It’s widely used in the software world and beyond to collaborate and maintain the history of projects.

-GitHub is home to some of the most advanced technologies in the world.
-Whether you're visualizing data or building a new game, there's a whole community and set of tools on GitHub that can get you to the next step.
-This course starts with the basics of GitHub, but we'll dig into the rest later.

-## Git Started
+## Jargon

 Let's start with some common terms and definitions.

 ### Repositories

-A repository is where your project work happens -- think of it as your root project folder that contains all your project’s files (and revision history, in the git managed `.git` directory).
+A repository is where your project work happens -- think of it as your root project folder that contains all your project’s files.
+To start working with a Git repository, you typically [clone](#cloning-a-repository) it first which downloads a local copy of the Git repository onto your computer.

-You can work within a repository alone or invite others to collaborate with you on those files.
-Repositories are just that pile of files with the special `.git` directory accompanying them and can reside locally on your laptop or desktop computer, or on a server in the cloud like GitHub.
+Repositories can be `local` (on your desktop or laptop) or `remote` (e.g., stored in the cloud ☁️ on GitHub, GitLab, BitBucket, etc).

+GitHub repositories can contain a **README** plain text file in Markdown format.
+Every directory managed in your Git / GitHub repository will display its README when you view that directory on GitHub - here are [some](https://github.com/comses/winter-school-2022/tree/main/projects) [examples](https://github.com/comses/winter-school-2022/tree/main/initial-tutorial).

+It's good practice to add a README file to your repository to tell other people why your project is useful, what they can do with your project, and how they can use it.
+We are using this README to communicate how to learn Git and GitHub with you. 😄

+To learn more about repositories read ["Creating, Cloning, and Archiving Repositories](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/about-repositories) and ["About README's"](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/about-readmes).

+#### Advanced

+A cloned Git repository is your pile o' files with an additional `.git` directory relative to the repository's root directory with all of the magic Git book-keeping and metadata representing the clear and transparent provenance trail of *which changes came from where, when, from whom, and why*.

+Whenever you are doing Git things (i.e., executing Git commands) you're using the `git` program to interact with the stuff inside the managed `.git` directory of a Git repository.

-### Cloning
+### Cloning a repository

 When a repository is created on GitHub.com (i.e., you click on the "New" button from your GitHub dashboard or the "Repositories" tab in your GitHub profile), it’s stored remotely in the cloud ☁️.
-You can clone this repository to create a local copy on your computer and then use Git to keep the two repositories synced up.
+You can **clone this repository** to create a local copy on your computer and then use Git to keep the two repositories synced.

+This makes it easier to work on new features, fix bugs, and push larger commits that affect lots of files.
+When you **clone a repository**, downloading it to your local computer, you can use your favorite text editor as opposed to the GitHub UI to edit and modify these files (or a programming platform application like NetLogo!).

-This makes it easier to fix issues, add or remove files, and push larger commits.
-You can also use the editing tool of your choice as opposed to the GitHub UI.
-Cloning a repository also pulls down all the repository data that GitHub has at that point in time, including all versions of every file and folder for the project!
-This can be helpful if you experiment with your project and then realize you liked a previous version more.
+Cloning a repository also pulls all the repository data that GitHub has at that point in time, including all versions of every file and folder for the project.
+This means you can switch to any version that was stored on GitHub at any point.

 To learn more about cloning, read ["Cloning a Repository"](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).

 ### Committing and pushing

-**Committing** and **pushing** are how you can add the changes you made on your local machine to the remote repository in GitHub.
-That way your instructor and/or teammates can see your latest work when you’re ready to share it.
-You can make a commit when you have made changes to your project that you want to “checkpoint.”
-You can also add a helpful **commit message** to remind yourself or your teammates what work you did (e.g. “Added a README with information about our project”).
+**Committing** and **pushing** are how you add the changes you made on your local machine to a remote repository on GitHub.
+When you are ready to share your changes, **commit** and **push** them to GitHub so your team mentor and teammates will be able to see your latest work and **pull** it to their local Git repositories.

+You should create a Git commit whenever you have made changes to your project that you are ready to formally save and “checkpoint.”
+Be sure to add a helpful **commit message** to remind yourself and your teammates what you did and why and any other relevant details that might be missing from the code itself.

-Once you have a commit or multiple commits that you’re ready to add to your repository, you can use the push command to add those changes to your remote repository.
-Committing and pushing may feel new at first, like all things it'll become like second nature once you build Git into your development workflow 🙂
+Once you have commit(s) ready to send to your GitHub repository, use the **push** command to add those changes to your remote repository.

-## 💻 GitHub terms to know

-### Repositories
-We mentioned repositories already, they are where your project work happens, but let’s talk a bit more about the details of them!
-As you work more on GitHub you will have many repositories which may feel confusing at first.
-Fortunately, your ["GitHub dashboard"](https://docs.github.com/en/github/setting-up-and-managing-your-github-user-account/about-your-personal-dashboard) helps to easily navigate to your repositories and see useful information about them.
-Make sure you’re logged in to see it!

-Repositories also contain **README**s.
-You can add a README file to your repository to tell other people why your project is useful, what they can do with your project, and how they can use it.
-We are using this README to communicate how to learn Git and GitHub with you. 😄
-To learn more about repositories read ["Creating, Cloning, and Archiving Repositories](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/about-repositories) and ["About README's"](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/about-readmes).
+## Managing Contributions: Conflicts, Merging, Branching, and Pull Requests

 ### Branches
 You can use branches on GitHub to isolate work that you do not want merged into your final project just yet.
 Branches allow you to develop features, fix bugs, or safely experiment with new ideas in a contained area of your repository.
 Typically, you might create a new branch from the default branch of your repository—main.
 This makes a new working copy of your repository for you to experiment with.
 Once your new changes have been reviewed by a teammate, or you are satisfied with them, you can merge your changes into the default branch of your repository.